debdoop/Web-Team-Public/Trustnet/About -Trustnet-Site.md

 Update user with HR data updates the org chart settings for accounts even if the data was in the extract (the extract won't necessarliy update the org chart automatically).

+- Update user from HR will temporarily remove the AD data (phone number) until the user logs in again.

 ***

 ## All pages / content